He’s A Drowning Man

 Anarchy snorted, suddenly.
 “Believe me, it ended badly.
 They just managed to get past it.
 At first she broke his nose.”

 Chey’s heart jumped in his chest.
 “What?!
 For breaking up with her?”
-He suddenly felt the need to protect Kohao, to try harder for a heart-to-heart, because if that was how he was used to being treated, then—
+He suddenly felt the need to protect Kato, to try harder for a heart-to-heart, because if that was how he was used to being treated, then—

 “No, for breaking up with her and then disappearing for almost four days and making us all think he had killed himself.
 It wasn’t like that,” Anarchy half-soothed, albeit through a grimace.
 “Or…they didn’t last long enough for it to really get to be like that.
 He hit a wall once.
 That’s why he left.”
 Anarchy shrugs; he seems older, somehow, aged by the conversation.
 “That’s kinda just the set up, though.
 Not really relevant.
 What blew everything up was what happened after the punch… Has anyone talked to you about Nightshrike?”